-As we have seen in section 1 there are several types of '6 sheet' (Bus stop) ad cabinets that require a key to open.
-Most of these keys are available to buy from any hardware retailer online or a decent sized hardware shop.
+As we've seen in Chapter 2 there are several types of '6 sheet' ad cabinets that require a key to open.
+Most of these keys are available to buy from any hardware retailer online, a decent sized hardware shop and in some cases bicycle shops.

-Thanks to our good friend globalisation you can purchase two or three keys for €15 and gain access to most of the 6 sheet advertising spaces in western Europe, approx 100,000.
+Thanks to our good friend globalisation you can purchase two or three keys for around £12 and gain access to most of the 6 sheet advertising spaces in western Europe - approx 100,000.
 Not a bad investment.